A brief history of Southampton Football Club

 By finishing fifth in 1984/85 Saints qualified for European football for the fourth time in five seasons and the following year reached the FA Cup semi-finals again, only to go out to Liverpool.

-Lawrie McMenemy then left in the close season to be replaced by former Saints player Chris Nicholl.
+McMenemy then left in the close season to be replaced by former Saints player Chris Nicholl.

 In 1986/87 Saints were again stopped one step short of Wembley with Liverpool again their tormentors, beating them over two legs in the Littlewoods Cup semi-final.

-The following year Saints emerged as one of the country's most entertaining teams as second top scorers in Division One with 71 strikes in their goals for column.
+The following year Saints emerged as one of the country's most entertaining teams as second top scorers in the First Division with 71 strikes in their goals for column.
 Matthew Le Tissier, 24-goal leading scorer, was named PFA Young Player of the Year with strike partner Rodney Wallace in second place.

 Alan Shearer emerged as an exciting prospect at the club and in 1992 Saints reached the Zenith Data Systems Cup Final at Wembley, going down 3-2 to Nottingham Forest in extra-time after an epic battle.
 Shearer was Saints' top scorer with 21 goals and was capped by England.

-On the eve of the 1992/93 season an English record transfer fee of £3 million saw Blackburn Rovers prise Shearer away from the south coast and Saints were amongst the teams in the newly formed Premier League.
+On the eve of the 1992/93 season an English record transfer fee of £3million saw Blackburn Rovers prise Shearer away from the south coast and Saints were amongst the teams in the newly formed Premier League.
 Tim Flowers followed his former team-mate to Lancashire mid-way through the 1993/4 season,

 1996/97 saw the arrival of Scotland hero Graeme Souness as manager.

-Souness brought in several new players including current centre-back Claus Lundekvam and despite masterminding a 6-3 annihilation of Manchester United, for the third time in four years Saints were not safe until the final day when they stayed up despite a 1-0 defeat at Aston Villa.
+Souness brought in several new players including current centre-back Claus Lundekvam and, despite masterminding a 6-3 annihilation of Manchester United, for the third time in four years Saints were not safe until the final day when they stayed up despite a 1-0 defeat at Aston Villa.

 Glenn Hoddle replaced Dave Jones as manager in 2000 and steered Saints to safety but stayed little more than a year, leaving in March 2001 for his spiritual home to take over the vacant manager's position at Tottenham Hotspur.